abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 Wight/Weight.cpp
 ```

-Our Core module may be a rather small example of module using partitions.
+Our `Core` module may be a rather small example of a module using partitions,

-Modules were said to deliver faster builds.
-Gratuitously recompiling that
+but modules were said to deliver faster builds.
+Gratuitously recompiling files
-don't really need to be recompiling surely doens't help for that.
+that don't really need to be recompiling surely doesn't help for that.

 (last edited 2026-04-20)